alphagov-mirror/dcs-python-client/README.md

 This client is intended as an example of how to write a DCS client.
 It should not be used against a production DCS.
 See https://dcs-pilot-docs.cloudapps.digital/message-structure for public documentation of the DCS API.
 ```

+## Support and raising issues

+If you think you have discovered a security issue in this code please email [disclosure@digital.cabinet-office.gov.uk](mailto:disclosure@digital.cabinet-office.gov.uk) with details.

+For non-security related bugs and feature requests please [raise an issue](https://github.com/alphagov/dcs-python-client/issues/new) in the GitHub issue tracker.

+## Code of Conduct
+This project is developed under the [Alphagov Code of Conduct](https://github.com/alphagov/code-of-conduct)